Help us achieve our goals:

 Rabbits tend to be inquisitive feeders and are often attracted to new plantings, so some protective netting is advisable until the plants are established.

 Where feasible, rabbit-proof fencing can be installed around the garden to exclude rabbits.
 Individual woody plants may be fitted with tree guards or spirals (biodegradable tree spirals made from potato starch are available).

 Register for the site or sign in to share your experiences on this topic and seek advice from our community of gardeners.

 We're a UK charity established to share the best in gardening.
-Our work is driven by our simple love of plants and the belief that gardeners make the world a better place.
+We want to enrich everyone's life through plants, and make the UK a greener and more beautiful place.